ericoporto/ags-manual-wiki/Tumbleweed_movement.md

 int Verbs.MovePlayerEx(int x, int y, WalkWhere direct);
 ```

-Move the player character to x,y coords, waiting until he/she gets there, but allowing to cancel the action by pressing a mouse button.
+Move the player character to x,y coordinates, waiting until he/she gets there, but allowing to cancel the action by pressing a mouse button.
 Returns 1, if the character hasn't cancelled the movement and 0 if the movement has been cancelled before.
-2 is returned, if the characters has actually reached it's goal: eg. if a walkable area is being removed while the player is still moving.
+2 is returned, if the characters has actually reached it's goal: e.g. if a walkable area is being removed while the player is still moving.

 ---